Get Chosen by AI

 Read more

 Keyword research involves identifying the terms and phrases people use in search engines when looking for information related to your business.
 By targeting the right keywords, you can attract relevant traffic to your site.
 Tools like Google Keyword Planner, Ahrefs, and SEMrush are commonly used for this process.
-So, how does keyword research work?
-It is a foundational aspect of SEO that involves discovering the specific words and phrases people use when searching for information, products, or services related to your business.
-Understanding these terms allows you to optimise your website’s content to align with the search queries your potential

 Read more

 PPC (Pay-Per-Click) is a digital advertising model where advertisers pay a fee each time their ad is clicked.
-Essentially, you’re buying visits to your website, rather than earning them organically.
+Essentially, you're buying visits to your website, rather than earning them organically.
 Google Ads and Facebook Ads are popular PPC platforms.
-PPC (Pay-Per-Click) advertising is a widely used digital marketing model in which advertisers pay a fee each time someone clicks on their online ad.
-Essentially, instead of earning website visits organically through methods like search engine optimisation (SEO) or social media marketing, advertisers pay for traffic to their site.
-This model allows businesses to gain instant visibility on search engines or

 Read more

 PPC works by bidding on specific keywords or target demographics.
 When users search for those keywords or match your target criteria, your ad may appear.
 If the user clicks on the ad, you pay a set amount based on your bid and the competition for that keyword.
-How does PPC work?
-PPC (Pay-Per-Click) advertising operates on a bidding system, where businesses bid on specific keywords or target demographics in order to have their ads displayed to potential customers.
-The primary idea behind PPC is that advertisers only pay when a user clicks on their ad, making it a cost-effective method

 Read more

 PPC costs vary based on several factors like the platform, industry, competition for keywords, and targeting options.
 On average, Google Ads can cost anywhere from a few cents to several dollars per click, depending on how competitive the keyword is.
-How much does PPC advertising cost?
-PPC (Pay-Per-Click) advertising costs can vary widely based on several factors, making it essential for businesses to understand how the pricing structure works before launching a campaign.
-The cost per click (CPC) is not fixed but is influenced by a combination of elements like the platform used, the industry or niche you operate in,

 Read more